10:30 am Sunday Worship

 He expands their understanding; he encourages their faith and gives them hope, in God’s power.
 And that’s exactly what he’s gonna do for us this morning.
 He’s gonna expand our understanding of how this all works.
 He’s gonna encourage our faith and strengthen our believing.
 Encourage us to obedience, in order, that we might have all hope, and our only hope fixed in God and his power.

 Let’s check out the text again.
 We’ll start in verse 1 and read all the way through verse 10.
 “And he said to his disciples, “Temptations to sin are sure to come, but woe to the one through whom they come!
-It would be better for him if a millstone were hung around his neck and he were cast into the sea, and that he should cause one of these little ones to sin.”
+It would be better for him if a millstone were hung around his neck and he were cast into the sea, than that he should cause one of these little ones to sin.

 “Pay attention to yourselves!
-If your brother sins, rebuke him, and if he repents, forgive him, and if he sins against you seven times in the day, and turns to you seven times, saying, ‘I repent,’ you must forgive him.”
+If your brother sins, rebuke him, and if he repents, forgive him, and if he sins against you seven times in the day, and turns to you seven times, saying, ‘I repent,’ you must forgive him.

-“The apostles said to the Lord, ‘Increase our faith!’
-And the Lord said, ‘If you have faith like a grain of mustard seed, you can say to this mulberry tree, ‘be uprooted and planted in the sea,’ and it would obey you.”
+“The Apostles said to the Lord, ‘Increase our faith!’
+And the Lord said, ‘If you have faith like a grain of mustard seed, you can say to this mulberry tree, ‘be uprooted and planted in the sea,’ and it would obey you.

-“Will any of you anyone of you who has a servant plowing or keeping sheep say to him when he’s come in from the field, ‘Come at once and recline at the table?’
+“Will any,” of you, “anyone of you who has a servant plowing or keeping sheep say to him when he’s come in from the field, ‘Come at once and recline at the table?’
 Will you not rather say to him, ‘Prepare supper for me, and dress properly, and serve me while I eat and drink, and afterward you will eat and drink?
 Does he thank the servant because he did what was commanded?
 So you also, when you have done all that you were commanded, say, ‘We are unworthy servants; we’ve only done what was our duty.’”

 We won’t go back to where this starts, where we’re gonna pick up from last week.
-The apostles request in verse 5.
-There are times in scripture, in the Gospels, where the apostles say things that seem to be, at first glance, to be a little bit dull, right?
+The Apostles request in verse 5.
+There are times in scripture, in the Gospels, where the Apostles say things that seem to be, at first glance, to be a little bit dull, right?
 They seem to reveal, a, a lack of spiritual perception on their part, or maybe betray a lack of faith or a weakness in faith, or reveal a heart of fear and doubt.
 This is not one of those times.

 This request, “Increase our faith”, is right in the ballpark.
-This is they’re thinking properly, they’re thinking righteously, they’re thinking submissively, to what Jesus has just taught them, but they’re reflecting on the difficulty of it.
+This is, they’re thinking properly, they’re thinking righteously, they’re thinking submissively, to what Jesus has just taught them, but they’re reflecting on the difficulty of it.
 This is actually quite a perceptive request, because this is a matter of faith.
 It’s a matter of believing the Lord and then doing what he says.
-But they can see.
-You might say the devil is in the details, on this whole confronting sin business.
+But they can see, you might say the devil is in the details, on this whole confronting sin business.

 They’re obviously a bit apprehensive, as they think about how this might go down.
 Maybe, as they reflect back on past experiences and think about how it has gone down, been difficult.
-Apostles, all of them, by the way, are men, after all.
+The Apostles, all of them, by the way, are men, after all.
 And it’s been my observation about the male half of the human race that we’re pretty keen to keep relational drama to an absolute minimum.

 We don’t like it, makes us uncomfortable, makes us use like, words and such, and language, and have to talk things through.
 I don’t wanna stay.
 We wanna get out of that business.
 So, these guys see trouble ahead.
-Not only that, but we have to remark that several of these men, a third of the apostles at least, are professional fishermen.
+Not only that, but we have to remark that several of these men, a third of the Apostles at least, are professional fishermen.

 What do fishermen do?
 They get away, right?
 Fishermen.
 What fisherman do you know who is eager to get into drama?
 Isn’t the whole point of fishing to get away from drama, to escape the human race for a bit and just deal with fish in a lake.
 And by the way, the fish are hidden from their sites, so they don’t have to deal with wiggly fish.
 Get some peace.
 Quiet.
 Escape conflict.

 Proverbs 26:17 says, “Whoever meddles in a quarrel not his own is like one who takes a passing dog by the ears,” and who wants to do that.
 That’s what confronting sin looks like to them, and to many, it’s just asking for trouble.
-But here are the apostles.
+But here are the Apostles.
 They don’t refuse.
 They don’t reject.
 They’re pressed into service by the Lord’s command.
 Notice, by the way, how Luke uses that title, Lord, twice, once in verse 5, once in verse 6.

-The apostles here recognize Jesus’ authority.
+The Apostles here recognize Jesus’ authority.
 They see him as Lord.
 They see this as a command.
 It’s not optional.
 It’s not a suggestion.
 They, also, were intuitive enough to see the threat of those who can cause stumbling.
 I mean, they’ve got a example, living, breathing right in front of them, in the Pharisees.

 “Jesus is keen to warn his disciples.
 He tells them that we don’t ignore the sin we see.”